Updated: Jul 29

 Some of us work on a first or second floor, without lifts or accessibility, so clients that need support with their wheelchairs or other support might not be able to reach us unless they do it online.

 What an option, to be able to meet with your chosen therapist, through encrypted, secure online platforms like Zoom, VSee and others!

 Are you living in a rural area or have a disability that keeps you from accessing therapy freely and comfortably?

 Have you considered online therapy?

 Book an online session today!

-Click on the link below to visit Karin Brauner counselling blog series for a very interesting read about online counseling and other related topics!
+Click on the link below to subscribe to our blog series about online counselling and other interesting topics!